 Every nation in the world is involved in human trafficking as a country of origin, transit, or destination, and in many cases, a combination of these.
 U.S. government estimates indicate that 800,000 to 900,000 people are trafficked annually across international borders, earning perpetrators $7-10 billion a year.
 Trafficking in people is a crosscutting development challenge that involves issues of gender, health, human rights, rule of law, and anti-corruption.

-In partnership with USAID, Chemonics is addressing trafficking on several fronts.
-The Technical Assistance for USAID Anti-trafficking Activities project under the Women in Development indefinite quantity contract provides assistance to USAID/Washington and missions in the field to strengthen the quality of anti-trafficking programming and expand knowledge of trafficking issues.
-To achieve this objective, the project supports USAID in identifying and developing anti-trafficking activities, as well as in assessing current anti-trafficking programs and designing and launching new ones.
+In partnership with USAID, Chemonics addressed trafficking on several fronts.
+The Technical Assistance for USAID Anti-trafficking Activities project under the Women in Development indefinite quantity contract provided assistance to USAID/Washington and missions in the field to strengthen the quality of anti-trafficking programming and expand knowledge of trafficking issues.
+To achieve this objective, the project supported USAID in identifying and developing anti-trafficking activities, as well as in assessing current anti-trafficking programs and designing and launching new ones.